-In November 2022, we entered into a Sales Agreement (the "Cowen Sales Agreement") with Cowen and Company, LLC ("Cowen"), through which we may offer and sell shares of our common stock, having an aggregate offering of up to \$150.0 million through Cowen as our sales agent.
-As of June 30, 2024, we had sold no shares under this agreement.
+In November 2022, we entered into a sales agreement with Cowen and Company, LLC ("Cowen"), through which we may offer and sell shares of our common stock, having an aggregate offering of up to \$150.0 million through Cowen as our sales agent.
+As of September 30, 2024, we had sold no shares under this agreement.
+In November 2024, we entered into a sales agreement with TD Securities (USA) LLC ("TD Cowen"), through which we may offer and sell shares of our common stock, having an aggregate offering of up to \$100.0 million through TD Cowen as our sales agent.
+Our prior sales agreement with Cowen will terminate upon effectiveness of the registration statement on the Form S-3 we will file in connection with our sales agreement with TD Cowen.